ftheberge/graph-partition-and-measures/README.md

 ec = community.ecg(G, ens_size=32)
 ```

-We show a few examples of measures we can compute with GAM:
+We show a few examples of measures we can compute with gam:

 ```python
 # for 'gam' partition are either iterables of sets of vertices or 'dict'